Stage, Filter or Bust:

-The articles* on Instagram creating false realities and the harm it can have (psychologically) on people who view your feed makes sense--people are viewing your feed thinking you have the perfect, clean, natural light gluten free healthy vegan life while they may not feel as such.
-A jealousy starts.
-We've all been there.
+The articles* on Instagram creating false realities and the harm it can have (psychologically) on people who view your feed makes sense–people are viewing your feed thinking you have the perfect, clean, natural light gluten-free healthy vegan life while they may not feel as such.
+Jealousy starts.
+We’ve all been there.

 There’s nothing wrong with this.
 The big thing here is making sure you’re honest about it.
 Mainly, accept the fact people are staging and editing their photos (including selfies).
 There, the jealousy and envy float away, right?